grz0zrg/fas/README.md

  * `-DWITH_FAUST` : Use Faust
  * `-DWITH_SOUNDPIPE` : Use Soundpipe
  * `-DWITH_AUBIO` : Use automatic pitch detection
- * `-DFIXED_WAVETABLE` : Use a fixed wavetable length of 2^16 for fast phase index warping, this will disable wavetable_size option.
- * `-DMAGIC_CIRCLE` : Use additive synthesis magic circle oscillator (may be faster than wavetable on some platforms; not compatible with wavetable option)
+ * `-DMAGIC_CIRCLE` : Use additive synthesis magic circle oscillator (may be faster than wavetable on some platforms; no bandlimited noise for per partial effects)
  * `-DPARTIAL_FX`: Use additive synthesis per partial effects
- * `-DBANDLIMITED_NOISE` : Use additive synthesis with bandlimited noise (not compatible with -DMAGIC_CIRCLE and -DFIXED_WAVETABLE)
  * `-DINTERLEAVED_SAMPLE_FORMAT` : Use interleaved sample format

 By default FAS build with `-DWITH_FAUST -DWITH_AUBIO -DWITH_SOUNDPIPE -DMAGIC_CIRCLE -DPARTIAL_FX -DINTERLEAVED_SAMPLE_FORMAT`